artefactual/archivematica-docs/user-manual/archival-storage/aic.rst

 **Step 1: Create AIPs**

-1. Ingest a standard transfer consisting of metadata and data files
+1. Ingest a standard transfer consisting of metadata and data files, or create a SIP from backlog using the :ref:`SIP arrange pane <arrange-sip>`.

 2. At the Normalize micro-service, click on the metadata button: